sequelize/website/docs/associations/belongs-to.md

 await comment.setPost(1);
 ```

-It is also possible to delay the call to `save` by setting the `save` option to `false`, however this is not very useful,
+It is also possible to delay the call to `save` by setting the `save` option to `false`, however __this is not very useful__,
-as it is equivalent to setting the foreign key directly, but using an (pointlessly) asynchronous method.
+as it is equivalent to setting the foreign key directly, but using a (pointlessly) asynchronous method.

 ```ts
 await comment.setPost(post, { save: false });